What is Radium?

 If you have health questions about exposure to Radium you can contact the Environmental Toxicology Program at the Massachusetts Department of Public Health (617) 624-5757.

-If you are experiencing any symptoms or have medical care questions, you should consult your health care provider and/or a specialist at an occupational and environmental medicine clinic (AOEC).
+If you are experiencing any symptoms or have medical care questions, you should consult your health care provider.